 Other Means to Synthesis KNO3

-There are many ways that potassium nitrate can be synthesized.
-Here are two examples:
+There are other ways that potassium nitrate can be synthesized.
+Here are three examples:

 From calcium nitrate and potassium carbonate: